jasongaylord/JasonGaylord.com/_posts/2020/10/2020-10-30-umbraco-developer-wanted.md

 - Work with other internal teams and assist with software design and architecture
 - Develop strong partnerships with business teams and other groups
 - Demonstrate the ability to test and deploy applications and revise, update, debug, and refactor code
-- Deliver the required capabilities per biBERK standards
+- Deliver the required capabilities per biBerk standards
 - Enhance the software capabilities by continuous improvement and innovation
 - Assist and consult with other Berkshire Hathaway brands on an as-needed basis